1992 Belarusian Cup

 The 1992 Belarusian Cup was the inaugural season of the annual Belarusian football cup competition.
+Contrary to the league season, the competition is conducted in a fall-spring rhythm.
 It began on 6 May 1992 with the preliminary round and ended on 24 June 1992 with the final at the Dinamo Stadium in Minsk.

 FC Dinamo Minsk won the final against FC Dnepr Mogilev to win their first title.

 Preliminary round

 The games were played on 6 May 1992.